What Parts Are in a Computer?

 Users cannot visualize all the processing done in the CPU and communicated through the motherboard without a graphics processing unit (GPU), also known as a graphics card or video card.
 GPUs can communicate with monitors directly and display the text, video or images in a real-world format viewed by users.
 Graphic designers, gamers and 3-D designers require powerful GPUs and high-end monitors to create high-definition displays.
 Many motherboards have GPUs already built into their circuitry.

-Storage Devices
+Storage Devices and Drives

-Much of today’s data storage is based in the Cloud.
+Much of today’s data storage is based in the cloud.
 However, local storage of data is still crucial to working with computers.
-The two main types of retained data storage are hard drives (HDDs) and solid state drives (SSDs).
+The two main types of retained data storage are hard drives (HDDs) and solid-state drives (SSDs).
 SSDs are quickly becoming more popular than HDDs.
 Though cheaper than SSDs, HDDs have moving mechanical parts that can wear out over time.
 SSDs have no moving parts, are faster than HDDs and do not require a physical arm to scan a spinning storage disk to find and retrieve data.

 RAM